 Not All Rehabilitation Facilities are Created Equal

-- Try to set up a time to take a tour of the facility before beginning therapy.
+Try to set up a time to take a tour of the facility before beginning therapy.
 A reputable practice should have no problem arranging a quick visit.
+Make note of:

-- Consider what the atmosphere is like.
-Are therapists and therapy assistants actively working with patients, or are people standing around waiting to be treated?
+- The atmosphere: are therapists and therapy assistants actively working with patients, or are people standing around waiting to be treated?

-- Are people working there wearing a name badge with their job title?
+- Name badges: are people working there wearing a name badge with their job title?
 They are required to do so in many states, including New York.